ABOUT MT ZION AME CHURCH

 THE FIRST 50 YEARS 50 to 100 YEARS 100 to 150 YEARS 150 to CURRENT

 In the year 1849 or 1850 a group of faithful workers saw the necessity of a church in and around Centreville (also spelled Centerville, formerly Walkerville or Walkertown, later called New Centreville, now known as Devon).
 Beginning with cottage prayer meetings, the interest of growing an organization developed in the home of Henry and Sarah Roach of Hammer Hollow (a section of Devon).
 Nelson Hughes was a local preacher and conducted the services.
 They also held services in a vacated shop across the road from the site of their own future church building.
-The church was completed and still stands at its original location, on the corner of Berwyn-Baptist and Fairfield Roads.
+The church was completed and still

-The deed states: This indenture made the thirtieth day of January in the year of our Lord one thousand eight hundred fifty-six AD between Jonathan Lewis of Tredyffrin Township, Chester County and the State of Pennsylvania of the one part, and Henry Roach, Moses Crooks and Lewis Draper.
+The deed states: This indenture made the thirtieth day of January in the year of our Lord one thousand eight hundred fifty-six AD between Jonathan Lewis of Tredyffrin Township, Chester County, and the State of Pennsylvania of the one part, and Henry Roach, Moses Crooks, and Lewis Draper.
 Trustees in trust for the use and purposes hereinafter mentioned all of the County of Chester and State of Pennsylvania aforesaid of the other part.
 (A month later, a second deed was filed on behalf of Lewis’s wife Mary Ann, since the two parties had overlooked her when the earlier deed was filed.)
 Purchased for the sum of $50.00.
 Purpose: To erect a place of worship for the members of the African Methodist Episcopal Church.

 It is noted that the seller, Jonathan (T.) Lewis was a member of the Wilberforce Anti-Slavery Society, founded in the nearby Baptist Church in the Great Valley in January 1837 by its pastor, Rev. Leonard Fletcher and residents of Berwyn and Wayne.

 Among the faithful founders of Mt.
-Zion were: Henry and Sarah Roach, Moses Crooks, Lewis Draper, Hector Mullen and his sister Julia Ann Mullen Laws, Jane Crumbles, Nelson and Liza Hughes, Simon and Binie Tittle, Mary Ann McClane, James and Elizabeth Hitch, Eric Brown, Benjamin Ross, the Caesar Van Leers, Abraham Coursey, Johnsons, Gloscoms, Dills, Boggs, Hipples, and Henry and Sarah Jacobs.
+Zion were Henry and Sarah Roach, Moses Crooks, Lewis Draper, Hector Mullen and his sister Julia Ann Mullen Laws, Jane Crumbles, Nelson and Liza Hughes, Simon and Binie Tittle, Mary Ann McClane, James and Elizabeth Hitch, Eric Brown, Benjamin Ross, the Caesar Van Leers, Abraham Coursey, Johnsons, Gloscoms, Dills, Boggs, Hipples, and Henry and Sarah Jacobs.

 Some of the church members lived in the small cluster of homes at the intersection of Berwyn Baptist and Fairfield Roads.
 The area was originally known as Churchtown, derived from our church’s location.
 Sometime after 1864, it was later known as Quigleytown or Quigleyville, and also called Devon Hill.

-September, 1862, the church, New Centreville AME Church, was dedicated by Rev. Jeremiah Burleigh.
 The bishop who was to dedicate did not arrive.
 The membership then was 11.

 Rev. William R. Norris (1865-1866?) increased membership and married several couples.

-Research for our pastors continues for previous and ensuing years between 1850 and 1872.
+Research for our pastors continues for previous and ensuing years between 1861 and 1872.

 Rev. Charles Wesley Boardley (1872-1880).
 After the Civil War, church building work continued under his pastorage.